Stokes equations using Taylor-Hood elements

 from basix.ufl import element, mixed_element

-from dolfinx import fem, la
+from dolfinx import default_real_type, fem, la

 from dolfinx.fem import (